corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/k8-probes.md

 All the Corda worker pods are configured with Kubernetes liveness and readiness probes.
 These poll the status of the worker’s internal component’s registry.

-If any of the components report that it is in an error state, the liveness probe will fail and Kubernetes will eventually restart the pod.
+If any of the components report that it is in an error state, the liveness probe fails and Kubernetes eventually restarts the pod.
 During normal operation, pods should not cause failures of the liveness probe and the Cluster Operator should monitor for failures in the Kubernetes events stream.